skyegallup/Team-Emblems/README.md

 - (Planned) 1.21.1
 - (Planned) 1.21.4

-Team Emblems is currently **in beta** and cannot be downloaded from any platforms yet.
+Team Emblems can be downloaded from Modrinth: https://modrinth.com/mod/team-emblems

 This mod depends on the following mods:
 - [Fabric API](https://modrinth.com/mod/fabric-api), any version.